Posted byon March 10, 2016

-In 2010, income limits for Roth IRA conversions went away, and thousands of people converted traditional IRAs to Roth IRAs, paying income taxes on investment gains.
+Income limits for Roth IRA conversions went away years ago, and since then thousands of people have converted traditional IRAs to Roth IRAs, paying income taxes on investment gains.
 The rationale for this was that the account holder could pay taxes on gains to-date, but would never have to pay taxes on any additional gains.

 For most people, conversion was a great way to avoid long-term tax liability.
 But in some cases, the conversion may no longer be the best move.
 You might decide to permanently reverse your conversion, or reverse your conversion and re-convert at a later date (at least 30 days after completing the reversal).